 Harry Styles 'Aperture' Lyrics: A Deep Dive into Addiction and Isolation

-How the music video's haunting imagery connects to One Direction's hotel room confinement and Liam Layne's battle with alcoholism
+How the music video's haunting imagery connects to One Direction's hotel room confinement and Liam Payne's battle with alcoholism

 Harry Styles has always been an artist who leaves space for interpretation.
 His return to music after nearly four years with “Aperture,” the lead single from Kiss All the Time, Disco, occasionally, has sparked numerous readings from new love and its beautiful uncertainty to something deeper and more personal.